Restore the health of your body, brain and organ systems after mold exposure

-1. Make your bedroom a “safe room” to reduce body load (proper air filter, etc)
+1. Make your bedroom a “safe room” to reduce body load (proper air filter and any sources of mold)

-3. Stop mold intake & growth in wet, warm parts of the body: Nasal passages and gut
+3. Stop mold intake & growth in wet, warm parts of the body: Nasal passages and gut: Nebulized Amphotericin, Vfend, GSE or Bicarbonate and Neti pots are helpful (See Appendix)

 4. Stop Mold and Mycotoxin absorption in food (see top ten foods with high mycotoxins under Appendix 1)

-Zeolite bentonite or an equivalent clay product: Effective in adsorbing polar mycotoxins, e.g. aflatoxins, fumonisins.
-Clinoptilolite is a natural zeolite well suited to bind mycotoxins, due to its large amount of pore spaces, large inner surface, ideal pore structure and high cation exchange capacity;
+Zeolite (see in Appendix), bentonite or an equivalent clay product: Effective in adsorbing polar mycotoxins, e.g. aflatoxins, fumonisins.
+Clinoptilolite is a natural zeolite well suited to bind mycotoxins, due to its large amount of pore spaces, large inner surface, ideal pore structure and high cation exchange capacity.
+Cholestyramine: a quaternary ammonium ion with a charged nitrogen atom so it can bind some polar toxins in tissues.

 B. Restore GI deficiencies: Depleted glutathione peroxidase and other anti-inflammatory enzymes in the gut, liver and other parts of the body with powerful anti-inflammatories.

-D. Anti-Candida (and mold) diet for at least a month with use of herbals and/or medicinals to decrease the GI load.
+C. Anti-Candida (and mold) diet for at least a month with use of herbals and/or medicinals to decrease the GI load and sinus load.

-A. Continue to decrease the body’s load of mycotoxins with binders to accelerate removal from the body–If available add other techniques of ridding the body (Far red sauna, etc)
+A. Continue to decrease the body’s load of mycotoxins with binders to accelerate removal from the body–If available add far red sauna or regular sauna if tolerated)

 B. Restore normal hormonal and other body system balance.
 Check Hormone levels for insufficient anti-inflammatory support: Especially Vitamin D levels, adrenal cortisol, testosterone, DHEA & pregnenalone (Neuroprotectives)